 Deleting a Persona

-You can delete personas from multiple locations:
+You can delete personas from two locations:

 In both cases, you'll receive a confirmation prompt to prevent accidental deletion.
 Once deleted, the persona is permanently removed and cannot be recovered unless you recreate it manually.